What Are Dental Implants?

 Once you’ve healed completely, you’ll return to our Honolulu dental office to have your restorations installed.
 Dr. Nishime will show the restorations to you first, to ensure they’re to your liking.
 If you approve, he’ll securely attach your customized restoration to the implant fixture with the abutment piece.
 You’ll then walk out of our dental office with a fully functional, stunning new smile!

 Frequently Asked Questions

 It’s common to experience some lingering pain and discomfort post-op.
-However, this will go away on its own within 10 days following the procedure.
-If you’re experiencing pain or discomfort for longer than 10 days, call us immediately and we’ll determine how to best solve your problem.
+However, this will usually go away on its own within 10 days following the procedure.
+Your implant provider can prescribe medication to help you control any pain while you heal.

 - Soft fruit

 Avoid crunchy, chewy, or hard foods and avoid drinks that are sugary, alcoholic, or hot for at least one week after surgery.
 If reintroduced to your diet too soon, these items can damage your implants and disrupt the healing process.
 Dr. Nishime will give you more precise guidelines for healing during your initial consultation.

 Insurance coverage for dental implants tends to vary between providers.
 Some providers consider dental implants purely cosmetic and won’t cover any of the costs, while other providers may cover part of the costs.
 Implant dentist Dr. Nishime strongly encourages you to contact your insurance provider beforehand and confirm with them which costs they can cover.
 If your insurance doesn’t cover implant dentistry, we also offer an in-office savings plan you can use to alleviate some of your costs.